 the positive and multi-faceted contributions of different social, cultural, racial, linguistic ethnic and Indigenous groups to the historical and ongoing project of building and strengthening democracy in the United States and globally.

-Nothing herein shall be construed to entitle any student to educational programs or services identical to those received by other students in the same or different school districts.
+Nothing herein shall be construed to entitle any student to educational programs or services identical to those received by other students in the same or different Supervisory Union/Supervisory District (SU/SD). school districts.
 Further, nothing herein shall create a private right of action.
 These rules are in addition to and, unless otherwise specifically stated, do not supersede other rules contained in the Vermont State Board of Education Manual of Rules and Practices.

 This manual adopts a definition of Discrimination that is broader than its legal definition.
 Nothing herein shall be construed as creating or recognizing any private right of action.